fredexed/crypto-funding-ops/README.md

 ## Grants

-*Note: This list is loosely ordered from general funding to funding centred around specific protocols.*
+*Note: This list is loosely ordered from general funding to protocol-specific funding.*

 ### UNICEF Innovation Fund
 http://unicefstories.org/blockchaincall/